DASH Lab Co-Founding Members

 Geography, Asian Studies, WGSS

-Melissa Y. Rock is an Assistant Professor in the Geography Department and Asian Studies Program at SUNY New Paltz.
+Melissa Y. Rock is an Associate Professor in the Geography Department and affiliate faculty in the Women’s, Gender, and Sexuality Studies (WGSS) Department as well as the Asian Studies Program at SUNY New Paltz.
 She received a dual-PhD in Geography and Women’s Studies from The Pennsylvania State University.
 Melissa’s research centers on the social and spatial implications of urban redevelopment in Beijing, China–paying particular attention to the ways in which shifting urban and economic policy prompts a reformulation class identities and gendered divisions of labor.
 She teaches courses on human, cultural, urban and feminist geographies, as well as courses on contemporary China and geopolitics.
 Melissa integrates digital video essays, podcasts, blogs and other digital technologies into her courses.

 Kristine Harris is an Associate Professor and Deputy Chair in the Department of History and a member of the Asian Studies Program.
 A China specialist with a research focus on twentieth-century film and media, visual culture, and gender studies, Harris has also served twice as Visiting Associate Professor of Cinema and Media Studies at the University of Chicago.
 Her recent publications have appeared in the Harvard New Literary History of Modern China, the Oxford Handbook of Chinese Cinemas, History in Images: Pictures and Public Space in Modern China, The New Woman International: Representations in Photography and Film from the 1870s through the 1960s, and Opera Quarterly, among others.